 We have audited the financial statements of Greenhill & Co.
-International LLP for the year ended 31 December 2019 which comprise Income Statement, Statement of Changes in Equity, and Statement of Financial Position and the related notes 1 to 15, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102 'The Financial Reporting Standard applicable to the UK and Republic of Ireland.
+International LLP for the year ended 31 December 2020 which comprise the Income Statement, the Statement of Changes in Equity, the Statement of Financial Position and the related notes 1 to 15, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards ('United Kingdom Generally Accepted Accounting Practice'), including FRS 102 'The Financial Reporting Standard applicable to the UK and Republic of Ireland'.